krishass/handbook-docs/Markdown Extensions.md

 # Handbook markdown extensions

-The markdown extensions allows us to easily link to concepts accross the whole handbook.
+The markdown extensions allows us to easily link to concepts across the whole handbook.
 There are two special directives which are used to create link targets and links.

 **$(Foo)** defines where Foo is documented.
 Any links to Foo will point here.